rxn4chemistry/rxnmapper/README.md

   'confidence': 0.9704424331552834}]
 ```

-To account for batching and error handling automatically, you can use `BatchedMapper`
+To account for batching and error handling automatically, you can use `BatchedMapper` instead:
 ```python
 from rxnmapper import BatchedMapper rxn_mapper = BatchedMapper(batch_size=32)